Spring/ summer/ fall 2019:

 - housework/ chores

 - painting and building stuff/ fixing things.
-(Summer-season 2019 will be finishing porches, building a year-around hen-house, and painting the exteriour on all buildings.)
+(Summer-season 2019 will be finishing porches, building a year-around hen-house, clear forest, woodwork, renovate our woodshed-area, build a new fence around the dogyard, and put up a fence around the property, painting the exteriour on all buildings.)

 - gardening in the summer